jeremydhoon/jeremydhoon.github.com/_posts/2013-03-19-abusing-hash-kernels-for-wildly-unprincipled-machine-learning.md

 any training instance.
 The resulting feature vector has length *max_word_index + 1*.
-Each entry in the feature vector is either one if the word for the entry's index is present, or zero otherwise.
+Each entry in the feature vector is either one of the word for the entry's index is present, or zero otherwise.

 Bag-of-words can be unwieldy.
 First, we might need to know every English word.